Nodeum Docs

 Generate S3 policy for a local User

-In this panel, you will see the URL and credentials required to access the S3 object storage console available.
-Copy in your clipboard the available S3 policy generated.
+Find the URL and credentials for the S3 object storage console in the panel.

-Objective: Ensure that UID and GID preservation is maintained between an NFS client and a Container accessed via the NFS protocol
+To maintain UID and GID consistency between an NFS client and a container accessed via NFS:

-To achieve this, configure idmap on both the client and the Nodeum server.
+To setup idmap on both the client and the Nodeum server.

 Edit the idmap.conf file